Xstar97/website/docs/manual/intro/hardware-recommendations.md

 You can use any hardware that you want and don't have to conform to these products or this list.
 :::

-- SSD's flash solid state drives.
+- SSD's solid state drives.
   - My best recommendation for consumer level SSDs will be samsung.
     - Use m.2 SSDs for the boot drive(s).